Person-typing-on-laptop

 Improved Productivity and Communication

-CAFM systems automate many tasks including maintenance scheduling, inventory management, work order tracking and space optimisation, streamlining facility management processes and saving time.
+CAFM systems automate many tasks including maintenance scheduling, inventory management, work order tracking and space optimisation, streamlining facility management processes and saving time

-CAFM software also provides all stakeholders with access to real-time facility information with alerts and notifications for critical events, and is often accessible from any location and device even in challenging environments such as plant rooms.
+CAFM software also provides all stakeholders with access to real-time facility information with alerts and notifications for critical events and is often accessible from any location and device even in challenging environments such as plant rooms.

-What Are The Cons Of Using A CAFM System?
+What are the Cons of Using a CAFM System?

 Data Security Considerations